 This is one of a number of Cambridge IGCSE foreign language syllabuses.
-For a full list, visit the Cambridge website at www.cie.org.uk
+For a full list, visit the Cambridge International website at www.cambridgeinternational.org

 Our programmes balance a thorough knowledge and understanding of a subject and help to develop the skills learners need for their next steps in education or employment.